Food insecurity and hunger in the United States: Private sector hunger relief

 Together, these civil society food assistance establishments are sometimes called the "Emergency Food Assistance System" (EFAS).
 In 2010, an estimated 37 million Americans received food from the EFAS.
 However, the amount of aid it supplies is much less than the public sector, with an estimate made in 2000 suggesting that the EFAS is able to give out only about $9.5 worth of food per person per month.
 According to a comprehensive government survey completed in 2002, about 80% of emergency kitchens and food pantries, over 90% of food banks, and all known food rescue organizations were established in the US after 1981, with much of the growth occurring after 1991.

 There are several federal laws in the United States that promote food donation.
 The Bill Emerson Good Samaritan Food Donation Act encourages individuals to donate food to certain qualified nonprofit organizations and ensures liability protection to donors.
 Similarly, Internal Revenue Code 170(e)(3) grants tax deductions to businesses in order to encourage them to donate healthy food items to nonprofit organizations that serve low-income populations.
 Lastly, the U.S. Federal Food Donation Act of 2008 encourages Federal agencies and Federal agency contractors to donate healthy food items to non-profit organizations for redistribution to food insecure individuals.
 Such policies curb food waste by redirecting nutritious food items to individuals in need.

 These policies have also created debate over whether it is sustainable to rely on surplus food for food aid.
 While some view this as a "win-win" solution as it feeds people while reducing food waste, others argue that it prevents either issue of food waste and food insecurity from being systematically addressed from the root issue.
 It has also been found that there is commonly a stigma around people who rely on donations to feed themselves.
 Individuals are unable to shop for food in grocery stores, they are told that surplus food is an acceptable way for their need to be addressed, not all of their nutritional needs may be met, there is not always consist amounts and variation of food available to those in need, and it takes away from a solution that would fully address people's right to food.

+Limitations and advocacy role of food banks

+Despite their national, widespread presence, food banks face inherent limitations in addressing hunger's root causes, with a 2024 qualitative study finding that practitioners "overwhelmingly understand food banks and charity will not solve the issue of hunger in America."

+This recognition has led some food banks to expand beyond service delivery into other sectors such as policy advocacy, leveraging their institutional power to advocate for rights-based approaches to food access.
+However, critics note that reliance of donated surplus and volunteer labor creates unstable assistance, that of which cannot guarantee consistent access to nutritious food, unlike rights-based entitlements with legal protections and quality standards.